≡ Menu

 • Testing students’ comprehension of course material and content.

-• Helping you, the teacher, analyze and determine where students are in terms of their understanding of lesson concepts.
+• Helping you, the teacher, analyze and determine where students are regarding their understanding of lesson concepts.

 • Maintaining a well-behaved and focused learning environment.